Farming Simulator: Farming Simulator 20

+Farming Simulator 23

+Farming Simulator 23 was released for iOS/Android and Nintendo Switch on May 23, 2023.
+The game features 100 pieces of equipment, 130 on Nintendo Switch.
+Like Farming Simulator 22, it sees the introduction of weeding, production chains, and new crops: grapes, olives, and sorghum.
+It is also the first mobile version to feature chickens.

 Release history

-There are 8 main series titles with 5 mobile titles, including the 2017 Nintendo Switch standalone edition.
+There are nine main series titles with five mobile titles, including the 2017 Nintendo Switch standalone edition.
+There are also two "bonus titles" for retro systems.

+Esports

+GIANTS Software established an Esports league in 2019.
+There exist about a dozen teams, many who are sponsored by farming equipment companies.
+Instead of running a farm like the objective in the game series, the competitions are a 3v3 match to obtain the highest score of hay bales dropped off within a given time limit.

 Reception

 Reception of the Farming Simulator series has been mixed across all titles, with critics praising its sense of relaxation and array of realistic machinery and vehicles.
 Some have criticised the games for their repetition and lack of interesting mechanics, while others argue such qualities should be expected in a simulator.
 Though the series targets the audience that are knowledgeable in the farming industry, the series is generally liked by both farmers and non-farmers alike.